Softwindo/Charity-water-landing-page-website/README.md

 │   ├── charity-water-logo.png
 │   └── hero-drill.jpg
 ├── README.md
-└── .gitignore
 ```

 ## How to View Locally

 Open `index.html` directly in your browser.

-## How to Upload to GitHub

-1. Create a new GitHub repository.
-2. Upload all files in this folder, including `index.html` and the `assets` folder.
-3. Commit the changes.

 ## How to Deploy with GitHub Pages